bjarneh/godag/README.txt

 Run the script ./build.sh

-NOTE: It will try to copy the file 'gd' to $HOME/bin
-      and if that directory is not present, an error message will be displayed, it's not the most advanced install script.. :-)
+1) compile (+link) the source code
+2) move binary (gd) to $HOME/bin

+NOTE: If $HOME/bin is not present, it falls
+      back to $GOBIN, which is required now.

+./build.sh help   to see all available targets